HBMY289/iotaLedgerIndexFinder/README.md

 ##### The game is on
 The program now starts the seed and address generation and reports the current status.
 Once a match is found it will automatically stop and report the found account index.
 Depending on the hardware you use the tool can check about 1000 account indexes per minute or even more.

+## Disclaimer
+Thanks go ot to [Tyler Smith](https://github.com/tyler-smith) for providing the used cryptography libraries and to [muXxer](https://github.com/muXxer) as I learned from one of his Python projects how to actually [calculate the seed from the recovery phrase](https://github.com/muXxer/recover-iota-seed-from-ledger-mnemonics).

+If you need any help with this tool or require specific customizations you can contact me (HBMY289) via the official [Iota Discord server](https://discord.iota.org/).